perbu/pamphlet/README.md

 You know how to program.
 You know Go.
 This pamphlet teaches you what's _different_ about Rust.
 I'm not gonna explain what a variable is, but why the compiler won't let you use one after you've moved it.

+I've taken inspiration, structure and examples from the Rust book by Steve Klabnik, Carol Nichols, and Chris Krycho.

 ## Chapters

 1. **[Setup & Syntax](01-setup-and-syntax.md)** - Cargo, syntax differences, type mappings